ravindUwU/firefox-refined-findbar/README.md

 - **The quickest way to get started** is to,

-  1. Visit https://ravindUwU.github.io/firefox-refined-findbar, which automatically generates a link to the [Sass Playground][sassPlay].
+  1. Visit https://ravindUwU.github.io/firefox-refined-findbar, will automatically generate a link to the [Sass Playground][sassPlay].

-  1. Visit the link, modify the SCSS as necessary (specifically, the `@include refined-findbar(...)` statement), and copy the CSS output into your `userChrome.css` file.
+  2. Visit the generated link, modify the SCSS as necessary (specifically, the highlighted `@include` statement).

+  3. Copy the CSS output into your `userChrome.css` file and restart Firefox.

   <details>
   <summary>If that didn't work,</summary>

-  1. Open an online transpiler (e.g., the [Sass Playground][sassPlay] or [SassMeister](https://www.sassmeister.com/)).
+  1. Open an online transpiler (e.g., [Sass Playground][sassPlay] or
+     [SassMeister](https://www.sassmeister.com/)).

-  2. Copy the contents of [`refined-findbar.scss`][src] to the SCSS pane.
+  2. Copy the contents of [`refined-findbar.scss`][src] into the SCSS pane.

   3. Add the line `@include refined-findbar()` after the copied contents, and override variables as necessary.
-The default values can be found in the `@mixin refined-findbar` declaration near the top of the copied contents.
+The default values can be found in the `@mixin refined-findbar` declaration near the top of the contents copied in step 2.

      ```scss
      // <contents of refined-findbar.scss>